TheFishNextDoor/Command-Schedular/README.md

 ## Settings
 - **commands:** Commands to run when the command configuration is executed.
 Syntax: &lt;commandType&gt;:&lt;command&gt;.
 See [Command Types](#command-types).
 - **triggers:** Control when the command configuration is executed.
+- **only-run-one-random-command:** Only runs one random command instead of all commands when executed.

 ## Command Types
 - **console:** Executes the command as the console.